-Speaking from personal experience, 2017 changed into a tough yr.
-It changed into bookended by using fundamental events that could trade my world forever.
-In January I grew to become 50 (for the ones who have but to hit the 1/2-century milestone, let me clarify one thing: age is not just quite a number) and in December, having been a Londoner for extra than 30 years, I moved to the Kent coast in pursuit of a extra worthwhile and non violent lifestyles.
-OK, so at first glance, you could nicely say the two are glaringly intrinsically connected.
+Speaking from personal experience, 2017 changed into a tough year.
+It became bookended by using fundamental events that could trade my world forever.
+In January, I grew to become 50 (for those who have but to hit the 1/2-century milestone, let me clarify one thing: age is not just quite a number).
+In December, having been a Londoner for more than 30 years, I moved to the Kent coast to pursue an extra worthwhile and nonviolent lifestyle.
+OK, at first glance, you could say the two are glaringly intrinsically connected.
 Fair enough.
-As we get older, we all hanker after a slower tempo of life, proper?
+As we get older, we all crave a slower tempo of life, proper?
 Correct.
-But the collision of these two activities opened a can of worms that I, for one, didn’t see coming.
+But the collision of these two activities opened a can of worms I didn’t see coming.

 Crossing over to the incorrect side of a 1/2-centenary turns out to be a pivotal junction: you are pressured to make choices on what you ought to no longer, in place of ought to, be wearing.
-A lot of guys getting into their 50s fall into one in all camps (with a minority bridging the divide): those who have given up, and those who don’t understand while to give it up, with the antique me falling uncomfortably into the latter.
+Many guys getting into their 50s fall into one in all camps (with a minority bridging the divide): those who have given up and those who don’t understand while to give it up, with the antique me falling uncomfortably into the latter.
 I get that now.

-First to hit the deck had been my combat trousers, which appear to reproduce if left by myself in a dark closet.
-I lived in combats thru the 1990s and 2000s, quietly phasing them out and most effective giving them the extraordinary visitor look in latest years.
-In truth, any trousers which might be oversized, have too many pockets or zips, or have too much surface ornament are a particular no-no. And even as we are with reference to dresser staples which have a military heritage, something in camouflage print additionally desires to bow out gracefully.
+My combat trousers were first to hit the deck, which appear to reproduce if left by myself in a dark closet.
+I lived in combats through the 1990s and 2000s, quietly phasing them out and most effectively giving them the extraordinary visitor look in recent years.
+In truth, any trousers that might be oversized, have too many pockets or zips or have too much surface ornament are a no-no. And even as we are referencing dresser staples with literary heritage, something in camouflage print additionally desires to bow out gracefully.

-My advice is to keep things within the trouser department undeniable and simple, with a casual/formal facet – that’s fashion talk for extra laidback than a healthy trouser but more presentable than a pajama.
-I am questioning right here of a conventional jean cut made in a luxurious cloth, as opposed to denim, or a chino that has a pressured vibe, and isn’t too box-sparkling or preppy.
-Margaret Howell makes a mean trouser (a washed cotton twill chino will set you back about £a hundred sixty-five) as does the Swedish excessive-street mecca for basics, Arket, whose trouser supplying ranges from £55 to £ninety (I’m a massive fan in their secure hopsack slacks).
+My advice is to keep things undeniable and simple, with a casual/formal facet – that’s fashion talk for extra laidback than healthy trousers but more presentable than a pajama.
+I am questioning right here a conventional jean cut made in a luxurious cloth, as opposed to denim, or a chino with a pressured vibe that isn’t too box-sparkling or preppy.
+Margaret Howell makes a mean trouser (a washed cotton twill chino will set you back about £a hundred sixty-five) as does the Swedish excessive-street mecca for basics, Arket, whose trouser supply ranges from £55 to £ninety (I’m a massive fan of their secure hopsack slacks).